RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 CA private keys are never escrowed.

-Subscriber key management keys may be escrowed to provide key recovery as described in section 4.12.1.
+Human subscriber key management keys shall be escrowed to provide key recovery as described in section 4.12.1.
 If a device has a separate key management key certificate, the key management private key may be escrowed.

 ### Private Key Backup